chips-blockchain/bet/docs/verus_migration/player_rejoining.md

 ### Data Needed for Rejoin
 ---------------------------
-The secret information that is associated with the player is generated during the deck initialization process and which is
+The secret/confidential information that is associated with the player is generated during deck initialization process and which includes
   -  Player keypair
   -  Deck privkeys (Each card represents a keypair, so 52 cards privkeys)
   -  Players shuffling pattern

-  The public information that needs to stored/provided locally for the player rejoin is
+  The public information that gets available on the player ID and needed for the player rejoin is
     -  game_id (This will be fetched from the game_id file, player no need to remember)
     -  dealer_id (This will be fetched from verus_player.ini config)
     -  table_id (This will be fetched from verus_player.ini config)
+Along with player ID the above information can also be fetched from the local config file such as `verus_player.ini`(which contains `dealer_id` and `table_id`) and from the file `game_id`(which contains `game_id`).

 All this secret information related to the player is stored under the local directory <b>/.game_info/player</b> on the node in which bet is running which is located under <b>bet/privatebet</b>.
 All these files in game_info are prepended with game_id, for a typical game the files stored locally by the player are:
   -  game_id (contains the present game id to which the player made payin_tx)